Select Page

 1. Fill out the Foster Application.

-2. Once you complete the application, our Volunteer Manager will respond within 24 hours (unless you are applying on Friday, in which case they will respond on Monday) with instructions on how to create a profile in the IHS Volunteer portal and next steps to become a foster parent.
-If you have questions on the process of becoming a foster parent, please email: [email protected] or [email protected]
+2. Once you complete the application, our foster team will respond shortly with an online foster orientation.
+If you have questions on the process of becoming a foster parent, please email: foster@idahohumanesociety.org

 Our foster program is housed at our Dorman Campus located at 4775 W Dorman Street, Boise, Idaho 83705.